stephen-ics/haskell/README.md

     sequence_ :: (Monad m) => [m a] -> m ()
 ```
 - sequence_ takes a list of monadic actions '[m a]' and returns a monadic action 'm ()', a computation with monadic context that does not produce any meaningful value where 'm' is any monad (including the IO monad)
-- The resulting IO computation can be evaluated in main (or the GHCi repl, which effectively is embedded inside of IO)
+- The resulting IO computation can be evaluated in main which is typically defined as an IO action with a 'do' block, allowing IO actiins to bind values to variables (or the GHCi repl, which effectively is embedded inside of IO)
 '''haskell
     >> sequence_ (fmap print[1..5]) :: IO ()
     1